Still hungry on Mounjaro? Here’s what you need to know

 If you would like some more support with managing persistent hunger on your weight loss journey, Juniper may be helpful for you.

-Kickstart your weight loss journey with Wegovy or Mounjaro, two groundbreaking weight loss medications that mimic the GLP-1 and GIP hormones, respectively, to help control cravings, delay stomach emptying, and keep you feeling fuller for longer.
-These clinically backed treatments help members experience up to 20% body weight loss.
+Kickstart your weight loss journey with Wegovy, a groundbreaking weight loss injection that mimics the GLP-1 hormone to help control cravings, delay stomach emptying, and keep you feeling fuller for longer.

 When to talk to your healthcare provider